percona/xtradb-cluster-tutorial/Readme.rst

 	host> git clone https://github.com/percona/xtradb-cluster-tutorial.git

-(Be sure to use the path to the branch of your choosing)

 You will need a local copy of all the code and configuration in this git repository on your local machine.
 If you don't have/like git, you can download it a full tarball/zip file from github.

 Initialize the submodule
 ~~~~~~~~~~~~~~~~~~~~~~~~